akarazeev/old-akarazeev.github.io/_pages/main/art-en.md

 qkeypad:
 - image_path: assets/images/art/quantum_keypad.jpg
-  title: "Квантовый Кейпад"
+  title: "Quantum Keypad"
-  excerpt: "Китайский кейпад и Raspberry Pi Zero W. Вдохновился идеей [Model Q](https://qiskit.org/modelq/), которую в качестве первоапрельской шутки в 2018 году представил QISKit (подразделение IBM, занимающееся разработкой квантового компьютера). Из IBM мне прислали различные подарки, когда увидели мой [пост в Twitter'e](https://twitter.com/antonkarazeev/status/981671571319336960)"
+  excerpt: "Keypad and Raspberry Pi Zero W. I was inspired by [Model Q](https://qiskit.org/modelq/) that was presented as a joke on April Fool's day in 2018 by QISKit (department of IBM which develops quantum computers).
+IBM sent me different cool things when they saw this quantum keypad in my [post on Twitter](https://twitter.com/antonkarazeev/status/981671571319336960)"
-  url: "/proj_quantum_keypad/"
+  url: "/proj-quantum-keypad-en/"
   btn_label: Read More
   btn_class: btn--primary

 winery:
 - image_path: https://img.youtube.com/vi/3a75neNaW6c/0.jpg
-  title: "Винодельня"
+  title: "Winery"
-  excerpt: "Осенью 2018 наконец-то посетили это место и полетали на дронах в лучах тёплого солнца"
+  excerpt: "Fall 2018 we finally visited this place and made a few shots with our drones under the warm rays of the Sun"
   url: "https://youtu.be/3a75neNaW6c"
   btn_label: Watch on YouTube
   btn_class: btn--danger